 The Fellowships are awarded on the basis of the scholarship of the student, the proposed research activity and the mentoring by the faculty member.
 Literature reviews and survey research are not ordinarily considered for these awards.

 EPSCoR Fellowships support undergraduates in the sciences, mathematics, engineering, certain areas of health sciences (disciplines supported by the NSF rather than the NIH) and students in science and mathematics education who will complete their Bachelor’s degree at the University of Wyoming.
 INBRE Fellowships support students working in the biomedical sciences.
 First generation college students, minorities, and women are especially encouraged to apply.

-Please contact the EPSCoR office if you have any questions about the application process.
+Please contact Lisa Abeyta if you have any questions about the application process.

 Applications undergo careful review by a panel of UW faculty members based on the following:

 In addition to performing the research for the project, all Fellows are required to

 Wyoming EPSCoR Undergraduate Fellowships are funded by Wyoming NFS EPSCoR through the National Science Foundation grant (EPS-0447681).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 Wyoming INBRE Undergraduate Fellowships are funded by Wyoming NIH INBRE supported by a grant from the National Institute of General Medical Sciences (P20GM103432) from the National Institutes of Health.